linden-gan/System-Programming/C.md

 `int arr[5];`: garbadge placeholder
 `arr` is a pointer to the array.
 String array: `char* str` or `char str[3] = "Hi";` or `{'H', 'i', '\0'};`
+By the same token, `str` is a pointer to the string.

 ### Error & Exit